**Please Note** This program may be subject to change as the symposium draws near. Please check this page for the most recent updates.

 In this session, attendees will learn about the different skills and knowledge that different career-types can bring to modern libraries.
 This session will demonstrate a working example of an alternative staffing model for those with leadership and hiring responsibilities.
 Attendees with less traditional career backgrounds, will also see examples of ways they can use their individual skills and knowledge within modern library service provision.

-Teena Miller is the Co-ordinator of Libraries and Heritage Services at the City of Mandurah, overseeing Mandurah libraries and the Mandurah Community Museum.
-She has a Bachelor of sociology and anthropology, a Graduate Diploma in Library and Information Services and am currently completing my MBA.
+Teena Miller is the Coordinator of Libraries and Heritage Services at the City of Mandurah, overseeing Mandurah Libraries and the Mandurah Community Museum.
+She has a Bachelor of Arts in sociology and anthropology, a Graduate Diploma in Library and Information Services and is currently completing her MBA.
 Over the last five years, she has transformed Mandurah Libraries from transactional to an experiential service introducing new technologies, self-issue, refurbishing the library spaces and learning programs to meet the needs of the community.
 This transformation has resulted in an alternative staffing model drawing on transferable skills and experience.

 Join the revolution!